Information about LED street lights and part-night street lights.

 In March 2016 we completed a four-year programme to reduce our street lighting energy consumption and associated carbon emissions.

-We will ensure that crime, disorder and road safety issues are considered before decisions are made.
 The scheme is monitored and we are committed to respond to any alert by the police to rises in relevant crime in areas where part-night lighting has been introduced.
 To date, the police have not asked for any lights to be reviewed.

 Approximately 85 per cent of the county's roads don't have any street lighting.
 Street lights on the other 15 per cent are now only kept on all-night if they meet one (or more) of these criteria: